chaoyangnz/gava/README.md

 A simple Java interpreter written with Go language.
 This project is to learn JVM specification in depth and try to understand the under-the-water mechanism when a Java program runs.

-Basically, I just refer to "Java Virtual Machine Specification" and many implementations are naive and simplified so as to validate the idea.
+Basically, I only refer to "Java Virtual Machine Specification" and then compose how we should design one.
+I have to say many implementation details are naive and I make it as simplified as possible so as to demonstrate the idea.
+For the educational purpose, it is enough.

 # Roadmap